pierreguillot/CJAP/README.md

 # CJAP

 The CJAP (CMake JUCE Audio Plug-In) repository contains a collection of CMake tools (scripts and functions) to facilitate the development of audio plug-ins with the JUCE framework.
 The tools are split into several sections for generating compiler warnings, debugging, testing, codesigning, packaging and formatting.
-All the features can be included using the main file jap.cmake and enabled, disabled and configured using the options and variables defined at the top of the corresponding CMake files.
+All the features can be included using the main file cjap.cmake and enabled, disabled and configured using the options and variables defined at the top of the corresponding CMake files.

 ## Warnings
 The warnings section enables most of Xcode's warnings.
 It can be used in addition to `juce::juce_recommended_warning_flags`.